 The traditional way of adding liquid to metal is painting

 Painting is the traditional way of applying liquid to metal by brushing, spraying, or dipping.
 The paint varies from solvent based to solid-based paints.
-The paint is air-dried naturally or placed in an oven.
+After finishing painting, you can naturally air-dry the metal surface or place it in an oven with suitable temperature.

 Types of paint finishes for metal have many advantages, such as: